 As part of The Crown Estate's annual reporting process; the collection of transport and vehicle takes place towards the end of the financial year (between January and April).
-This data can be exported from the Finance team's internal database too Agresso.
-Employee commuting is excluded as the main part of the commute for those based at the London office is by public transport or cycle, and many of the Windsor employees live on site.
+This data can be exported from the Finance Team's internal database tool Agresso.
 Information on how transport and vehicle data is reported can be found below: